actionspot1/meeting-room-availability/README.md

 # meeting-room-availability
 This is based in Django and requires google cloud.
+This project checks if a calendar event is currently in progress.
+If it is, a message will display saying unavailable.
+Otherwise, a message will display saying available.

 1. Install a virtual environment using `pip install virtualenv`
 2. Type this command `python -m venv /path/to/new/virtual/environment` (https://docs.python.org/3/library/venv.html)